tomordonez/azureblog/posts/data-pipeline-azure-data-factory.md

 * About `36,000` rows
 * Size `6MB`

-## 5. Create a input Dataset for PowerQuery processing
+## 5. Create an input Dataset for PowerQuery processing

 * Go back to the Author/Edit interface
 * Under `Datasets` click on `Add Dataset`